A Gringo’s Guide to Mexican Cuisine

 Arroz con Leche

 Arroz con leche, meaning ‘rice with milk’ is Mexican rice pudding.
-Long-grain rice is cooked in a mixture of water and milk and cinnamon sticks for a hint of spice.
+Long-grain rice is cooked in a mixture of water and milk, and cinnamon sticks for a hint of spice.
 To make it deliciously creamy, it’s sweetened with condensed and evaporated milk, raisins are added to the mix and it’s dusted with ground cinnamon before serving.
-Rice pud’ never tasted so good!

 If vetkoek had a skinnier sister who spent a semester abroad in Spain, her name would be Churros.
 This sweet treat is simply irresistible!
 Churros are deep-fried till golden brown, coated with cinnamon-sugar mix and dipped or filled with dark chocolate.
-This traditional Latin American dessert is also enjoyed in other parts of the world like Portugal, France and the USA.
+This traditional Latin American dessert is also enjoyed in Portugal, France and the USA.
 Make this delectable treat with our El Burro Churros with Dark Chocolate Sauce recipe.

 Conchas, meaning ‘shell’ is a sweet bread with a shell-shaped surface eaten Mexican cuisine.
 Conchas come in different flavours such as vanilla, chocolate, cinnamon and anise, while others are more traditional without flavouring.
 They’re enjoyed at any time of the day and not exclusively for dessert.